Constructive theory of ordinals: Countable ordinals

 \subsection{Comparison with Martin-Löf ordinals}

 We present a variation of the theory of ordinals in the book \emph{Notes on Constructive Mathematics} \citep[Chapter 3]{PML}.
-We write ``variation'' since Martin-L\"of's theory is formulated in the framework of Markov's recursive mathematics, while we take as primitive intuitionistic logic with generalised inductive definitions, as does the work \cite{heyting61} (the fact that this setting can provide a more elegant treatment than the one in recursive mathematics is stressed in Kreisel's review of this work).
+We write ``variation'' since Martin-Löf's theory is formulated in the framework of Markov's recursive mathematics, while we take as primitive intuitionistic logic with generalised inductive definitions, as does the work \citealt{heyting61} (the fact that this setting can provide a more elegant treatment than the one in recursive mathematics is stressed in \citeauthor{kreisel63}'s review (\citeyear{kreisel63}) of this work).